aws-samples/eks-workshop/content/030_eksctl/launcheks.md

 ### Create an EKS cluster

 {{% notice warning %}}
-`eksclt` version must be 0.24.0 or above to deploy EKS 1.17, [click here](/030_eksctl/prerequisites) to get the latest version.
+`eksctl` version must be 0.24.0 or above to deploy EKS 1.17, [click here](/030_eksctl/prerequisites) to get the latest version.
 {{% /notice %}}

 Create an eksctl deployment file (eksworkshop.yaml) use in creating your cluster using the following syntax: